DOCUMENTARY

 Why collar lions?

-Collaring lions in Kruger National Park is essential to understand their movements, behavior, and the challenges they face.
-The data collected guides conservation efforts to combat poaching, poisoning, and human-wildlife conflict, ensuring better protection for prides.
-By monitoring these apex predators, we help safeguard the balance of the entire ecosystem.
+Collaring lions in Kruger National Park is essential to understand their movements, behavior and the challenges they face.
+The data collected guides conservation efforts to combat poaching, poisoning, and human-wildlife conflict, ensuring better protection for each pride.
+By monitoring these apex predators we not only protect individual lions, but also safeguard the balance of the entire ecosystem.